SougataMukherjee/interview-kit/theory/js-ts.md

   .then(data => console.log(data))
   .catch(err => console.error(err));
 ```
-How to handle error in Promise
+- How to handle error in Promise?

 Use .catch() or try...catch inside async/await.
 fetch(url).catch(err => console.error(err));

 **Q17.
 Async/Await**

 Async/Await is a simplified way to work with Promises.
 It makes asynchronous code look and behave like synchronous code, which is easier to read and write.

 What problem it solves:
 Avoids callback hell and complex .then() chaining in Promises
 Makes async code more readable, cleaner, and easier to handle errors using try…catch